russhughes/s3lcd/README.md

   Returns the string's width in pixels if drawn with the specified font.

-- `jpg(jpg_filename, x, y)`
+- `jpg(jpg, x, y)`

   Draws a JPG file in the framebuffer at the given `x` and `y' coordinates as the upper left corner of the image.
 This method requires an additional 3100 bytes of memory for its work buffer.
+The jpg may be a filename or a bytes() or bytearray() object.
+The jpg will wil be clipped if is not able to fit fully in the framebuffer.

 - `jpg_decode(jpg_filename {, x, y, width, height})`